• Home

 A spontaneous event in which competitors construct a speech given random topics, which can range from objects around the house to current events.
 Competitors will generally be offering analysis and commentary on social phenomena and tendencies, but have the creative liberty to present their given topic in a manner of their choosing.

 • Rules/Regulations: Notes may be taken during prep time, but cannot be used or consulted by the competitor while speaking.
 Competitors are not allowed to consult outside resources or materials (i.e. previously taken notes, Internet, etc.) during preparation or while speaking.
 No props can be used.
 Competitors are welcome to ask judges for time signals, but are ultimately responsible for ensuring that their speeches are within the timing guidelines above.
 Competitors are also welcome to time themselves for their reference, though the judge’s time is official.
-Competitors should have their video and microphone on during prep time and while speaking.

 Judging Policy